ThePrimeagen/fem-algos/lessons/12-maps/A-maps.md

 ### Terms
 load factor:  The amount of data points vs the amount of storage (`data.len / storage.capacity`)<br/>
-key: a value that is hashable and is used to look up data<br/>
+key: a value that is hashable and is used to look up data.
+The hash has to be consistent.<br/>
-value: a value that is retrievable in O(1) time<br/>
+value: a value that is associated with a key<br/>
 collision: when 2 keys map to the same cell.<br/>

 <br/>